 Due to the location of those British ferry ports, travelling to Europe with your car via Holland will probably be way more convenient for most northerners and Scots, at least compared with getting there via England’s south coast ferry ports.

-Should I take a ferry to Holland or France?
+Should I Take a Ferry to Holland or France?

 Of course getting to Europe with your car can also be achieved via other UK ferry routes.
 If Holland or Germany are your final destinations, however, it probably makes most sense to take a direct ferry to Holland, especially if you live up north.